Call4Cloud | MMP-C | Autopilot | Device Preparation

 And one to configure the Preferred AAD Tenant DomainName: ./Device/Vendor/MSFT/Policy/Config/Authentication/PreferredAadTenantDomainName

-If you don’t like to configure the custom CSP because it lacks some good reporting.
-Just configure it in Settings Catalog as this is the preferred way to go nowadays!
+If you don’t like configuring the custom CSP because it lacks good reporting, just configure it in the Settings Catalog, as this is the preferred way to go nowadays!

 4. Force Web Sign in to be the default

-Configuring the CSP or Settings Catalog only activates the web sign-in option but I wanted this option to be the default option so started by creating this PowerShell script
+Configuring the CSP or Settings Catalog only activates the web sign-in option, but I wanted this option to be the default option, so I started by creating this PowerShell script.

 $registryPath = "HKLM:\Software\Policies\Microsoft\Windows\System"